 Finally, there are memories of the Lucile Clarke Memorial Children's Library which Dr. Clarke presented to the University in 1971.
 Consisting originally of 2,300 volumes, it now numbers in excess of 4,500 and includes important collections of books printed in the United States prior to 1821, the Peter Parley to Penrod collection, Sunday School and courtesy books, works by major illustrators, and Princess Beatrice's personal copy of Alice's Adventures in Wonderland presented to her by Lewis Carroll..

-John Comming's years as director saw a remarkable growth in the library's holdings, largely made possible by his skill as a collector and publicist.
-While Comming was gracious in his acknowledgments of the continued generosity and interest of Dr. Clarke as well as Howard the help given him by the library's staff, Cumming's own contributions toward the library's maturation were extraordinary.
+John Cumming's years as director saw a remarkable growth in the library's holdings, largely made possible by his skill as a collector and publicist.
+While Cumming was gracious in his acknowledgments of the continued generosity and interest of Dr. Clarke as well as Howard the help given him by the library's staff, Cumming's own contributions toward the library's maturation were extraordinary.
 Gerald Elliott, chairman of the Clarke Library's Board of Governors expressed this sense that the right person had led the Clarke for so many years.

 That the collection has, in so short a time, become one of the truly important historical libraries of Michigan- indeed, of the entire Midwest-can be attributed in large part to your comprehensive knowledge of the field in which you were working, and to the tireless efforts you have exerted in pursuing the Library's avowed goals....